artbrock/holochain_docs/hc-Command.md

    hc [global options] command [command options] [arguments...]

 VERSION:
-   0.0.1
+   0.0.3 (holochain 4)

 COMMANDS:
+     init, i           bootstrap the holochain service
-     clone, c   clone a holochain instance from a source gen, g     generate genesis entries or keys for a cloned holochain init, i    boostrap the holochain service
+     clone, cl, c      clone a holochain instance from a source test, t           run validation against test data for a chain in development genesis, gen, g   generate genesis entries or keys for a cloned holochain web, serve, w     serve a chain to the web on localhost:<port> (defaults to 3141) call, ca          call an exposed function
-     join, j    join an existing holochain
-     dump, d    display a text dump of a chain test, t    run validation against test data for a chain in development status, s  display information about installed chains call, c    call an exposed function
-     bs, b      send bootstrap tickler to the chain bootstrap server serve, w   serve a chain to the web help, h    Shows a list of commands or help for one command
+     dump, d           display a text dump of a chain join, c           joins a holochain by copying an instance from a source and generating genesis blocks reset, r          reset a chain.
+Warning this destroys all chain data! seed              seed calculates DNA hashes and builds DNA file without generating genesis entries.
+Useful only for testing and development. status, s         display information about installed chains template, dev, t  generate a configuration file template suitable for editing help, h           Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --verbose      verbose output
    --debug        debugging output
-   --path value   path to holochain directory (default: ~/.holochain) --help, -h     show help
+   --path value   path to holochain directory (default: ~/.holochain) --verbose, -V  verbose output
+   --help, -h     show help
    --version, -v  print the version